mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Run at 50% capacity

+Naively, you might think that an ideal business runs so that staff perfectly matches demand.
+At the end of the week, every support ticket is answered, and every order is shipped, and everyone worked exactly 40 hours.

-Naively, you might think that the best way to run a business is if everyone is 100% utilized.
+if every person is is 100% utilized.
 You don't want anyone sitting idle, but you don't want to be overwhelmed, so wouldn't it be great if everyone worked their normal hours and that was the exact number of hours to fulfill sales and support requests?

 In practice, that's obviously not a good system.
 Running at 100% utilization means you have 0 margin for error, so if someone gets sick, goes on vacation, or you see a sales spike, you're underwater.